geraldspreer/chocolate-challenge/README.md

 ## How to run this example

+`node -v` should be at least 18.x.x

+Use `npm install` to install the dependencies

 Run `ng serve` for a dev server
 Run `ng test` to execute the unit tests